-ADMISSIONS POLICY 2024-2025
+ADMISSIONS POLICY 2025-2026

-Approved by: Governing Body Date: January 2023
+Approved by: Governing Body Date:

 Last reviewed:

-Next review due by: January 2024
+Next review due by:

+St Bartholomew's RC School

-St. Bartholomew's Primary School Admissions Policy and Procedures
+Admissions Policy and Procedures 2025 - 2026

-St. Bartholomew's Catholic Primary School is a voluntary aided school in the Diocese of Southwark.
-It is in the trusteeship of the Diocese.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Jesus Christ.
+St Bartholomew's Catholic Primary School is a voluntary aided school in the Diocese of Southwark.
+It is in the trusteeship of the Diocese The school is conducted by its governing body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Jesus Christ.
 The school exists primarily to serve the Catholic community and Catholic children always have priority of admission.
-However, the Governing Body welcomes all applications, particularly from those of other denominations and faiths who support the religious ethos of the school.
+However, the Governing Body also welcomes applications from those of other denominations and faiths and from those who have no faith who support the religious ethos of the school.

-Having consulted with the Local Authority and other admission authorities, the Governors will admit up to 45 pupils without reference to ability or aptitude.
+Having consulted with the Local Authority, the Diocese and other admission authorities, the governors intend to admit into the reception class, in September 2025, up to 45 pupils, the published admission number (PAN), without reference to ability or aptitude.

-Where the number of applications exceeds the Published Admissions Number of 45, the Governors will offer places using the following criteria in the order stated:
+Where the number of applications exceeds 45, the Governors will offer places using the following criteria in the order stated below: -